 How far is Life Westville Hospital from home?
 A trial run to the hospital should be taken to measure the distance and time that it will take to reach the hospital.

-Visiting Hours Although the rest of Life Westville Hospital has an open visiting policy, visiting in our maternity unit is restricted for the safety and well-being of our mums and their new babies, to allow new mothers to rest and feed on demand and for infection control purposes.
+Visiting Hours Visiting in our maternity unit is restricted for the safety and well-being of our mums and their new babies, to allow new mothers to rest and feed on demand and for infection control purposes.
 Please take note of these restrictions, and thank you for helping us to make life better for all.

 For health reasons, no children under the age of twelve (apart from baby`s siblings) are permitted in the maternity unit.